CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/NERSC/README_running_demo.md

 risk factor for the progression of diabetes.

-- `step_1_diabetes_preprocessing.py`: we load the diabetes dataset, write it to two numpy .npy files
+- `step_1_diabetes_preprocessing.py`: we load the diabetes dataset, write it to two numpy `.npy` files.
-- `step_2_diabetes_correlation.py`: we load the .npy files and process each attribute in a separate MPI rank across 2 nodes.
+- `step_2_diabetes_correlation.py`: we load the `.npy` files and process each attribute in a separate MPI rank across 2 nodes.
   We calculate the Pearson correlation coefficient between each attribute and the measure of disease progression.
 We gather the outputs back to a single file.
-` `step_3_diabetes_postprocessing.py`: we load the Pearson correlation coefficient data and pretty print it to the screen using Pandas
+- `step_3_diabetes_postprocessing.py`: we load the Pearson correlation coefficient data and pretty print it to the screen using pandas.

 ## Demo 1- high throughput